 #1 Look For The Hallmark

-Nearly all real gold is stamped with a little hallmark that notes the karat (purity) of the jewelry, like 10K or 14K.
+Nearly all real gold is stamped with a hallmark that notes the karat weight of the jewelry, like 10K or 14K.
 This stamp is usually found on the clasp of a necklace or bracelet, or on the inner band of a ring.
-However, if your jewelry does not have this stamp - it is not necessarily proof that the item is made from fake gold.
-This is particularly true of older items of jewelry.
+Since the purity of American-made gold jewelry is measured in karats, there will be a stamp on these pieces with a number followed by the letter "K".
+The number simply indicates, in parts per 24, how much of the metal is actually gold.
+For example, a mark of "14K" means that it is 14 karat gold and that 14/24 (just over half) of the metal is gold.
+By the same token, 24K would be 100% pure gold.

 The magnet test is also a good test to determine if gold is real or fake.
 If your gold item is attracted to a magnet, it is definitely not real gold.
 Still, this doesn’t mean that there is no gold in your item, just that it is not made with a substantial amount of gold.